petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/social-tools/using-the-activities-widget.md

 # Using the Activities Widget

+!!! note
+    The Activities widget is [deprecated](../../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md) as of Liferay 2024.Q4+ and is scheduled for removal in a future release.

 The *Activities* widget is used to track user activities on a site.

 ![The activities card shows information about the activity.](./using-the-activities-widget/images/01.png)